sandner-art/styleconvertor/README.md

 # styleconvertor
-.csv to .json: Converts Forge/A1111 styles for ComfyUI styler nodes
+.csv to .json /.json to .csv: Converts Forge/A1111 styles for ComfyUI styler nodes, and vice-versa

 # What It Does
 Converts formatting of the styles for direct use in Forge or ComfyUi stylers (Mile high Styler)